 What is Response Bias?

-Response bias (also referred to as survey bias) is a documented phenomenon in survey science that concerns the tendency in respondents to provide dishonest or misleading answers when responding to certain stimuli.
-The reasons for this could be conscious or unconscious, and is often be a result of:
+Response bias (also referred to as survey bias) concerns the tendency in respondents to provide dishonest or misleading answers.
+The reasons for this could be conscious or unconscious and is often be a result of:

-Below, you’ll find a list of other types of response bias that display the attributes of satisficing:
+Below, you’ll find a list of types of satisficing:

 Where scaled questions are concerned (Strongly Disagree – Strongly Agree), there’s a risk of respondents failing to differentiate between answer choices.
 In these cases, they may give identical, or similar, responses to all questions using the same scale.